PrateekSavanur/Stablecoin-DeFi/README.md

 3. User can redeem their collateral by burning DSC tokens using `redeemCollateralForDSC`.
 4. If a user's health factor falls below the minimum threshold, their position can be liquidated by others using the `liquidate` function.

+## Tests

+1. Unit tests for DecentralizedStableCoin and DSCEngine Contracts
+2. Invariant(Stateful) fuzz tests.
+Invariants tested are
+   1. The total supply of DSC should be less than total value of collateral
+   2. Getter/ view functions should never revert

 ## Key Features

 - Overcollateralized system: Users must maintain a minimum health factor to mint DSC tokens.